 - Multimedia Mac Workstations

 - 6 flatbed scanners attached to Mac workstations in the Chapman Learning Commons, including one express scanning station with a 10 minute time limit.
-Slide and film scanning attachments are available at the Help Desk on level 3 of the Irving K. Barber Learning Centre.
+Slide and film scanning attachments are available at the Information Desk on level 3 of the Irving K. Barber Learning Centre.

 - 1 flatbed scanner connected to a Windows computer workstation in Asian Library, Education Library, Koerner Library, Law Library, Music, Art & Architecture Library, Biomedical Branch Library, Woodward Library, Xwi7xwa library.